python-ellar/ellar-storage/README.md

     pass
 ```

-Then in `config.py` add the following code:
+Then, in `config.py`, you can define the storage configurations:

 ```python
 import os